majgis/htmls/README.md

 ## Start server

-To start the server, call https with one argument of a template path
+To start the server, call https with one argument of an HTML template path

     https template.html